kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 <img src="/img/pageScreenshot.jpg" class="imgBorderMaxWidth" alt="homepage screenshot with no Bootstrap styling">

-This is happening because, as mentioned above, the code inside `<template>` can't communicate with any outside code and, technically speaking, `<template>` is in the Shadow DOM.
+This is happening because, as mentioned above, the code inside `<template>` can't communicate with any outside code and, technically speaking, `<template>` is in the Shadow DOM, which is naturally-encapsulated.
 So none of the page's three stylesheets (`normalize.min.css`, `bootstrap.min.css` and `styles.css`) can affect the template's layout.
-And for now, adding stylesheets to template using `<link>` isn't allowed.
+And for now, adding stylesheets to templates using `<link>` isn't allowed.

 ### Import the styles